Undergraduate Academic Programs

 REL 1200 Introduction to Christian Scripture (3).
 Examines the origins and themes of the Christian Bible using literary, historical, and archaeological approaches.
 Explores inter-religious dialogue between Christianity and Judaism on shared scripture.

-REL 2011 Religion: Analysis and Interpretation (3).
+REL 2011 Introduction to Religion – GL (3).
 Introduces methods of critical reflection on religion and some of their applications to fundamental topics such as knowledge, value, the sacred, the individual and human society.
 Written work meets the state composition requirement.

 REL 2624 From Bible to Talmud (3).
 An introduction to early Judaism from the end of the biblical period to the completion of Talmud that surveys the history and issues shaping this crucial period of development.